 Align – make sure everyone has the same goals

 Alignment actually means making sure you share the same goals.
 It is one of the most misunderstood (or misused) terms in organizations.
 Alignment often serves as a substitute for compliance, for me in this context a synonym for, well, platitudinously, obedience.

 - In the sprint planning meeting, the explanation of the PBIs is followed by a discussion of feasibility and variants of implementation.
 This incorporates the know-how of the team, preferences and ideas from the meeting itself.
 Rarely does this leave a PBI unchanged, and the most important side effect is the confidence that a common understanding has been reached and that it is a result of joint work.

 - In the team, alignment is an ongoing task, starting with organizing a goals workshop, and continuing with regular Inspect-and-Adapt, which is also a regular task for retrospectives.

 - In the agile organization, a very powerful tool is the use of OKRs (Objectives and Key Results), OKRs was invented at intel and further developed at Google.
 It is a form of “management by objectives” in which goals are not cascaded but negotiated between levels.

 The next step is to ensure the “can do” of the team members.

 - In the sprint planning meeting this is the establishment of a common understanding about the PBIs (Product Backlog Items), e.g. the explanation by the Product Owner.

-- In the team, regular reflection on the individual and joint skills and, if necessary, on the individual’s performance is essential. organizing learning objectives and research.
+- In the team, regular reflection on individual and joint skills and, if necessary, on the results of the training is essential. organizing learning objectives and research.
 This is a task of Scrum Master and Product Owner, the thematization in retrospective meetings plays a supporting role.